 Österreichische Nationalbibliothek, Vienna.
 Image copyright Diane Watt.

 Vienna, Österreichische Nationalbibliothek, Cod.
 Lat.
 Vindobonensis 751 (the Vienna Boniface Codex), which dates to the second half of the ninth century, is one of the most significant manuscripts in the history of English women’s literary history.
 Included within a collection of letters relating to St Boniface (672-754) and his follower Lul (c.710-786) are some of the earliest surviving writings that can be unquestionably attributed to named Anglo-Saxon women.
-The Boniface correspondence is also found in two other codices: Munich, Bayerische Staatsbibliothek, Codex latinus monacensis 81112 (eighth century); and Karlsruhe, Badische Landesbibliothek, Codex Rastatt 22 (also ninth century).
+The Boniface correspondence is also found in two other codices: Munich, Bayerische Staatsbibliothek, Codex latinus monacensis 8112 (around 800); and Karlsruhe, Badische Landesbibliothek, Codex Rastatt 22 (mid or late ninth century).
 The collections in these codices are not identical and the Vienna Boniface Codex, while lacking the historically important papal correspondence found in the other two codices, contains unique copies of over 50 letters, including some relating to Lul, and, more pertinently in this context, a number by women that are not found anywhere else.

 Within the Boniface Correspondence in its entirety there are, in all, ten letters written by women: a letter from Ælfflæd, probably the abbess of Whitby, a letter from the nun Ecgburg, a letter from the abbess Eangyth with her daughter Bugga or Heahburg, a letter from Bugga herself, a letter from Leoba, future abbess of Tauberbischofsheim, a letter from Cneuburg with abbot Ealdhun and her fellow abbess Cenburg, a letter from Cena, and three letters from the nun Berthgyth.
 These letters also contain some of the earliest surviving examples of poetry by Anglo-Saxon women: verses written by Leoba, and Berthgyth.
 They comprise letters written by women religious in England to Boniface and his fellow missionaries in Germany, and others written by those who travelled to Europe in order to convert others to Christianity.
 The letter from Ælfflæd is not addressed to Boniface or his monks, but to Adolana or Adela, usually identified as the abbess of Pfalzel.
 In addition to Aldhelm’s letter, there are fifteen letters from Boniface and Lul to women (one of which is a joint letter from Lul and two others), which are also of considerable interest.
 One of these is a letter written around 716 from Boniface to the Abbess Eadburg in which he gives a lengthy account of an other worldly vision experienced by a monk of the monastery of Much Wenlock in Mercia.
 This letter appears in the Vienna Boniface Codex (fols.13r-16v) and in the other two codices.
 As I have discussed in my article ‘Lost Books: Abbess Hildelith and the Literary Culture of Barking Abbey’, in retelling this story, Boniface reveals that he overwrote an earlier version of the narrative authored by Abbess Hildelith of Barking (fl.700).